 And the weekend that we chose to go, it had snowed so it looked EVEN MORE GORGEOUS.

 It’s quite a foodie city, so we spent a lot of time in nice eateries.
-We also did a wee bit of shopping (one of my favourite past times) and then I had my first experience in a comedy club on the Friday night which tons of fun!
+We also did a wee bit of shopping (one of my favourite pastimes) and then I had my first experience in a comedy club on the Friday night.

 Before we even ventured to Madison, Nathan and I had previously talked about events going on the weekend that we would be there.
 The first thing that came up was Madison Ballet’s The Nutcracker at the Overture.